 The importance of HIV-2 differs by country, and can be affected by both regulatory requirements and by competitive pressures.
 In most countries, any product used to screen the blood supply will be required to detect HIV-2, although the OraQuick® rapid HIV antibody test has not been intended for that market purpose.
 In other markets, including the United States, a test that can detect only the more prevalent HIV-1 type is considered sufficient by the FDA, except in testing related to blood supply.
-Because the competitive situation in each country will be affected by the availability of other testing products as well as the country's regulatory environment, we may be at a competitive disadvantage in some markets without an HIV-2 product even if HIV-2 test may be limited, or a competitor's product that includes an HIV-2 test may be preferred and have a competitive advantage over an HIV-1 only test that we sell.
+Because the competitive situation in each country will be affected by the availability of other testing products as well as the country's regulatory environment, we may be at a competitive disadvantage in some markets without an HIV-2 product even if HIV-2 detection is not required by regulations.
+In particular, our ability to sell a product that does not include an HIV-2 test may be limited, or a competitor's product that includes an HIV-2 test may be preferred and have a competitive advantage over an HIV-1 only test that we sell.

-We have obtained licenses to HIV-1 patents held by the manufacturer of the HIV-1 antigen used in the OraQuick[®] device and by the National Institutes of Health.
-We are not aware of any other HIV-1 patents which would need to be licensed in order to manufacture and sell the OraQuick[®] rapid HIV-1 antibody test.
+We have obtained licenses to HIV-1 patents held by the manufacturer of the HIV-1 antigen used in the OraQuick® device and by the National Institutes of Health.
+We are not aware of any other HIV-1 patents which would need to be licensed in order to manufacture and sell the OraQuick® rapid HIV-1 antibody test.